Tagger-phile/py-iso3901/README.md

 3. _The "country code" `QM` is already known for use in United States, and `ZZ` reserved for International ISRC Agency, as described in various ISRC Bulletins.
 Is there any plan to add modern ISRC Registrant allocations and do a mapping between newer prefixes and countries?_

    Actually, the newest bulletin dated 2015 had pushed a new standard that no more binds country with the 2-letter prefix.
-That said, since `0.3.0` version, country code is validated to conform to [newest published prefixes](https://isrc.ifpi.org/downloads/Valid_Characters.pdf) &mdash; Jun 2024 as of writing.
+That said, since `0.3.0` version, country code is validated to conform to [newest published prefixes](https://isrc.ifpi.org/downloads/Valid_Characters.pdf) &mdash; Dec 2024 as of writing.
 There exists quite a number of countries unmanaged by any recording industry agencies, so validation still provides some benefit.

 ## Alternatives